charlestolley/python-snmp/docs/source/manager.rst

 .. note::

    The classes described in this section do not correspond to specific class implementations.
-Instead, they describe the abstract interfaces of the various Manager objects returned by the :meth:`Engine.Manager()<snmp.Engine.Manager>` factory method.
+Instead, they describe the abstract interfaces of the various Manager objects returned by the :meth:`Engine.Manager()<snmp.Engine.Manager>` and :meth:`AsyncEngine.Manager()<snmp.async_engine.AsyncEngine.Manager>` factory methods.

 .. py:class:: SnmpManager